doctrine/doctrine-website-sphinx/site/2012/08/29/doctrine-2-3-rc2.rst

 When no blocking issues occur we will release the 2.3.0 final on next Monday.

-.. author:: beberlei <kontakt@beberlei.de>
+.. author:: beberlei
-.. categories:: none
+.. categories:: Release
 .. tags:: none
 .. comments::